masyl/isomaton/doc/roadmap.md

 - Slime dies and disapear in a puff when health goes down to 0
 - New slime respawns after 10 steps
 - Chicken have 2 health points
+- "Hit" sound when a actor is hit
 - Slime attacks chickens instead of hunting the princess when they are near enough
+- bug: the soundtrack doesn loop properly
+- bug: on first draw, the depth ordering is wrong

 ### Spawner
 - Spawner actor responsible for spawning slime after 10 steps when none exists.
 The spawner will choose a random spawn point.